nightswimmer/Webbyduino/README.md

 ### Creating callback functions

 Callback functions are called when the server receives specific requests.
-They can be used to perform any task before sending a reply to the client that performed the request.
+They can be used to perform any task before sending a reply to the client that sent the request.
 When processing the callback functions we have access to all the data sent by the client.

-Here is a sample of a callback function:
+Here is a sample of a callback function that responds with a simple HTML page saying "Hello World":

-    int fileServerPage(Webbyduino &server)
+    int myHomepage(Webbyduino &server)
     {
+        // Before sending the actual reply we need to send the headers indicating
+        // everything went ok and we are atarting to send the reply server.httpSuccess();   // No parameters assumes we're sending HTML
+        // Now we send the actual HTML code for the response server.print( F(
+            "<!DOCTYPE html>\n"
+            "<html>\n"
+            "<head>\n"
+            "<meta http-equiv='Content-Type' content='text/html; charset=utf-8' />\n"
+            "<title>Webbyduino Server</title>\n"
+            "</head>\n"
+            "<body>\n"
+                "Hello World"));
+            "</body>\n"
+            "</html>\n" ));
+        return 1;
+    }
+Return 1 if everything went well with the request.
+Returning 0 results in a 404.
+After calling httpSuccess() always use return 1.
+All necessary validations that may result in an error (return 0) need to be checked before before calling httpSuccess().

-If we want to parse GET/POST/Cookies data we do it here.
+If we want to parse GET/POST/Cookies data we can access it inside this function.
-This example shows how to read Cookie parameters, it's exactlly the same for POST/GET parameters, we only change readCookieP() to readPOSTParameterP() or readgetParameterP().
-Here we are only interested in reading the name of a cookie called "user_name" and copy its value to a buffer:
+This example demonstrates how to read Cookie parameters.
+It's exactly the same for POST/GET parameters, we only change readCookieP() to readPOSTParameterP() or readGETParameterP().
+In this case we are only interested in reading the name of a cookie called "user_name" and copy its value to a buffer, so the page will say "Hello usernamegoeshere" instead of "Hello World":

+    int myHomepage(Webbyduino &server)
+    {
         // Create buffers to store the data we're interested
         #define PARAMETER_VALUE_BUFFER 32
-    // Creates an emty buffer to read the user name char user_name[PARAMETER_VALUE_BUFFER] = "";
+        char user_name[PARAMETER_VALUE_BUFFER] = "";

         // Reads the value of the cookie "user_name" to the buffer
         // If the cookie does not exist,  user_name remains unchanged (empty) server.readCookieP(PSTR("user_name"), user_name, PARAMETER_VALUE_BUFFER)

-After processing the incoming data and performing the desired actions, we need to send the reply to the server.
-First we send the HTTP headers indicating the request was succecefull:
-        server.httpSuccess();

-The default reply type is TEXT/HTML but we can reply with anything else, like JSON formatted data or binary files.
-We can also add caching instructions for the resource.
-This example would send as image that could be cached for 1 month (2592000 seconds)

-        server.httpSuccess(PSTR("image/jpg"), 2592000)

-Now we send the actual content of the reply.
-We can user server.print() and server.write() depending on the type of data being sent, same as if we were writting to Serial.
-We can mix constans string with code in the middle to create the pages we desire:

-        server.print( F(
+        // This part is similar to the previous one, but we insert the user name in the page server.print( F(
             "<!DOCTYPE html>\n"
             "<html>\n"